WorldMaker/Infogauss/README.rst

 ----

 ..
 [1] News = Info; A typically used algorithm for blurring images is the gaussian blur;
-       Infogauss sounds like "infocus" as in the opposite of a blur. /overexplanation
+       Infogauss sounds like "infocus" (when anglicized) as in the opposite of a blur. /overexplanation